 Selecting the right energy supply contracts is important for reducing energy consumption.
 IT procurement at Hypoport SE also has a key role to play in this regard.
-More than 95 per cent of the computer hardware used by the Hypoport Group has an ENERGY STAR label or an eco declaration.
-The hardware is purchased exclusively from certified vendors such as Lenovo (laptops), Apple (laptops) and Dell (monitors).
+More than 98 per cent of the computer hardware used by the Hypoport Group has an ENERGY STAR label or an eco declaration.
+The hardware is purchased exclusively from suppliers in the European Union and from certified manufacturers such as Lenovo and Dell (laptops), Apple (MacBooks) and Dell and LG (monitors).